CarolynSM/git-collab-csm-brovak/README.md

 ### Task 8: Carolyn - You should create an array of objects.
 Each object should have a name and age.

 ### Task 9: Brian - You should create a new CSS file.
 Link to it from one of your HTML files.

+### Task 10: Carolyn - You should remove a file other than index.html.